 While the case was going through the courts, natural coastal processes continued in Lake Superior.
 Several more storms destroyed much of the pier.
 So although this case may have a long-lasting impact on the way the DNR manages permits, the structures that raised the issues are no longer functioning.

-The lake, it seems, had the final say.
+The lake, it seems, issued the final verdict.